Gurgaon: Crime

 The police department in Gurgaon is headed by the Commissioner of Police - Gurgaon Police, which forms a part of the Haryana Police and reports to the Haryana state government.
 Gurgaon Police has a separate traffic police department headquartered in sector 51.
-Fire protection within the city limits is provided by Municipal Corporation of Gurugram through four fire stations, located in sector 29, sector 37, Udyog Vihar and Bhim Nagar.
+Fire protection within the city limits is provided by the Gurgaon Municipal Corporation through four fire stations, located in sector 29, sector 37, Udyog Vihar and Bhim Nagar.

 In 2018, the first cyber police station was inaugurated in the city.
 As per the authorities, around 1,500 complaints related to cybercrime, including cyber fraud, online banking fraud, cheating through bank cards, social media complaints & data theft, are received every month.
 Due to a shortage of in-house cyber experts, the police largely outsource such cases to external organisations.